 * S&P 500 marks second negative week of the year

-* PepsiCo, Mondelez jump on report of activist investor stake
+* PepsiCo, Mondelez jump on report of activist investor

 * Nike shares hit record after results